ITfoxtec/FoxIDs/docs/oauth-2.0.md

 ## Down-party

-Configure your application as a [down-party Client Credentials Grant](down-party-oauth-2.0.md#client-credentials-grant).
+Configure your application as a [down-party OAuth 2.0](down-party-oauth-2.0.md).

-The client can request an access token for multiple APIs defined as [down-party OAuth 2.0 resources](down-party-oauth-2.0.md#oauth-20-resource).